Impact

 Affected Systems

 The affected product is the WordPress AutomatorWP plugin developed by Ruben Garcia.
 All releases through 5.6.7 are vulnerable; newer releases (5.6.8 and later) contain a patch that restores correct authentication handling.
-Sites that run any of these affected versions—particularly those using the plugin for critical automation tasks—are at risk.
+Websites that run any of these affected versions—and especially those that rely on the plugin for critical automation tasks—are at risk.

 Risk and Exploitability

-The CVSS score of 7.1 indicates moderate to high severity, while the EPSS score of less than 1 % suggests a low current exploitation probability.
-The vulnerability is not listed in CISA’s KEV catalog, meaning no known large‑scale exploits have been reported yet.
+The CVSS score of 7.1 indicates a moderate to high severity, while the EPSS score of less than 1 % suggests a low current exploitation probability.
+The vulnerability is not listed in CISA’s KEV catalog, meaning no large‑scale exploits have been reported yet.
 The likely attack vector is a web‑based authentication request; attackers can submit requests that bypass authentication checks.
-Even though exploitation is not widespread, the risk to sites that remain unpatched is significant, especially if the plugin is used by privileged accounts.
+Although exploitation is not widespread, the risk to unpatched sites remains significant, particularly if the plugin is used by privileged accounts.

 OpenCVE Enrichment